amundo/image-annotation/README.md

 <iframe src="load-image-2.html" width="100%" height="300px"></iframe>

-As you can see, we’re back to our original problem: the image doesn’t fit in the `<svg>`.
-But this is not a  “data” problem — the image has been loaded correctly.
+As you can see, the image doesn’t fit in the `<svg>`.
+But the image is loading correctly.
 As you can see below, the `href` attribute of the `<image>` tag is set to contain a blob URL (once you have loaded the image):

 ```xml
 <image id="svg-image" x="0" y="0" href="blob:http://localhost:1111/cfe75b6a-887d-4d1a-81bb-c3a65ac28461"></image>